Classification of generalized Seifert fiber spaces: Preliminaries

 We briefly summarize the classification of local circle actions on Alexandrov $3$-spaces obtained in \cite{GalazZimbronLocalS1}, which will play a key role in our discussion (see \cite{FintushelLocal, OrlikRaymondLocal} for the manifold case).

 A \emph{local circle action on a closed Alexandrov $3$-space $X$} is a decomposition of $X$ into (possibly one-point) disjoint, simple, closed curves (the \textit{fibers}), having a tubular neighborhood which admits an effective circle action whose orbits are the curves of the decomposition.
-The local circle action is \emph{isometric} if the circle actions on each tubular neighborhood of the fibers are isometric with respect to the restricted metric.
+The local circle action is \emph{by isometries} if the circle actions on each tubular neighborhood of the fibers are by isometries with respect to the restricted metric.